Unify GTM Alternatives: The Honest Take on AI Sales Copilots and What's Missing

 Where Boomerang fits

-Boomerang isn't a Unify alternative in the copilot sense.
-We're explicit about this on our manifesto page:
+Boomerang isn't a Unify alternative in the copilot sense:

 Copilots make your reps more capable.
 Boomerang runs the warm-intro motion.